morpho-org/morpho-blue-api-metadata/README.md

     &

-  - (Optional) `alternativeOracles`: List of oracle symbols considered perfectly matching the token.
+  - (Optional) `alternativeOracles`: List of other token symbols considered perfectly matching the token (e.g: WETH -> ETH).
-  - (Optional) `alternativeHardcodedOracles`: List of oracle symbols considered as hardcoded oracles for the token.
+  - (Optional) `alternativeHardcodedOracles`: List of other token symbols considered as hardcoded oracles for the token (e.g: msETH -> ETH, containing the information that pricing msETH 1:1 with ETH will be considered as a hardcoded oracle).

 ### Validation Rules